shanevanheerden/shanevanheerden.github.io/_posts/2020-11-12-neural_language_models.md

 > The task of a language model is simply to predict the probability of the next word appearing in a sequence of text given the previous words that have occurred.

-Traditionally, this problem was tackled with Statistical Language Models which primarily consisted of using so-called [n-gram](http://www-i6.informatik.rwth-aachen.de/publications/download/951/Kneser-ICASSP-1995.pdf) models in combination with some sort of smoothing technique [1].
-The big pivot in the way researchers thought about this problem occurred when Bengio et al. [2] proposed using a feed-forward neural network together with a word "lookup-table" for representing the n previous words (often referred to as a *token*) in a sequence, as shown in Figure 1.
+Traditionally, this problem was tackled with Statistical Language Models which primarily consisted of using so-called n-gram models in combination with some sort of smoothing technique<d-cite key="Kneser1995"></d-cite>.
+The big pivot in the way researchers thought about this problem occurred when Bengio *et al.*<d-cite key="Bengio2000"></d-cite> proposed using a feed-forward neural network together with a word "lookup-table" for representing the n previous words (often referred to as a *token*) in a sequence, as shown in Figure 1.
 Today, this "lookup-table" is known as a *word embedding* which you may already be familiar with if you read our second blog post.
 And thus the *Neural Language Model* was born!

 {% include figure.html path="assets/img/blog/blog3.2.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
-    <em>Figure 1:</em> The first feed-forward neural network used for language modelling [1].
+    <em>Figure 1:</em> The first feed-forward neural network used for language modelling<d-cite key="Kneser1995"></d-cite>.
 </div>

 ***